 Check out my post on Citizen M in the Bowery right next to Nolita

 Right around the corner is Chinatown and it’s pretty huge.
-It’s worth a visit to see the shops, signs, and architecture and of course the food if you like Chinese food.
+It’s worth a visit to see the shops, signs, and architecture and of course, the food if you like Chinese food.

-Visit The Bowery, SoHo, NoHo, etc.
+The Bowery, SoHo, NoHo, Etc.

 Nolita is seriously right in the middle of so many cool neighborhoods!
 We stayed at a hotel in the Bowery called Citizen M which was right next door and easy walking distance from surrounding neighborhoods.

-Nolita was an awesome neighborhood and I can’t wait to come back and visit and do all the things we didn’t have a chance to with our first visit.
+Nolita was an awesome neighborhood and I can’t wait to come back and visit and do all the things we didn’t have a chance to on our first visit.
 It should definitely be on your list when visiting NYC!
 Hope this post inspires you to visit.